image

 Developing a quality management plan

-• Outline quality assurance and control processes
+• Describe quality assurance and control activities

-• Identify necessary resources and tools
+• Determine necessary resources and tools for quality management

 • Establish a timeline for quality-related activities.